HKUDS/LightGCL/README.md

 ### 6. Citing our paper
 ```
+Please kindly cite our paper if you find this paper and the codes helpful.
 @inproceedings{caisimple,
   title={LightGCL: Simple Yet Effective Graph Contrastive Learning for Recommendation},
   author={Cai, Xuheng and Huang, Chao and Xia, Lianghao and Ren, Xubin},